 Section VII.C. of the Zoning Ordinance lists standards that need to be considered by the Plan Commission for a Planned Unit Development (PUD).
 The Plan Commission is encouraged to consider these standards (listed below) as well as the Applicant's responses (attached) when analyzing the PUD request.
-Staff will provide draft Findings for the Commission's review in the next Staff Report.
+Specific findings are not provided as these are already specific criteria that must be met for the Plan Commission to recommend approval to the Village Board.